 Project Your Next Year Annual Volume

-I have been through eight cycles in this business over the last fifty plus years.
+I have been through nine cycles in this business over the last sixty plus years.
 Think of a cycle like a roller coaster ride – there are the highs, with a great business climate and more business than anyone can handle, to the lows, with an economy in the toilet for all sorts of reasons, political and otherwise.
 Then it goes back to a high.
 Our economy seems to repeat itself every five to seven years.
 There is history in this business and if one pays attention, one can learn and profit from it.

 As we have said in previous newsletters, many companies we work with have as much business as they can handle.
 That’s because they have a solid marketing plan in place supported by a good budget for advertising and promotion.
 They work hard at and have built a good referral network.
 They make it a point of staying in front of the buying public.
 It is possible to make things happen but as the old saying goes, “If it is going to be, it is up to me.”